ravin-guitar/project25-music/22 Post Malone - Circle.md

 l1: I dare you to do _ some- thing

 c1:               |F△7     |Fmmaj7
-l1: I'm waiting on you _ a- gain
+l1: I'm waiting on you _ a- gain  So I don't take the blame

-c1:            G
-l1: So I don't take the blame

 c1: |C△7                   |G/B
 l1:     Run away, but we're running in circles